 Where does Abrenio Law handle cases?

-Abrenio Law’s main office is located in the heart of Fairfax City, right across from the Fairfax County Courthouse.
+Abrenio Law’s main office is located in the heart of Fairfax City.
 However, we travel all over Northern Virginia to serve our car accident clients.
 These counties include:

 - Prince William

 Abrenio Law serves clients across the state.
 Indeed, James Abrenio grew up in Southwest Virginia (Grundy).
 He lived in Richmond during high school (where his parents reside) and went to College in Charlottesville (UVA) and regularly travels back for both cases and fun.
 Abrenio Law has handled cases In Williamsburg and New Port News.

 What happens after I hire Abrenio Law for my car accident case?

 Of course, we certainly hope that we can help you out.
 Our goal is to educate you about the circumstances you’re facing.
 To that end, click here to learn about what you can expect when you hire us to help you out with your car accident case.

 Do I really need an attorney to handle my case?

 While most firms won’t tell you this, you may not need an attorney to resolve your car accident case.
 If you’re considering settling your own case, here’s some useful information for you to consider.

 Other Useful Virginia Car Accident Blog Posts & Videos.